 - Successfully represented Pennsylvania’s Governor and members of his administration in the Pennsylvania Congressional Redistricting Litigation, in which several groups of plaintiffs challenged Pennsylvania’s congressional district map as an illegal partisan gerrymander.
 This fast-paced litigation played out in four separate lawsuits in two federal district courts, the Pennsylvania Commonwealth and Supreme Courts, and the U.S. Supreme Court, and resulted in a new, court-drawn map being put in place in time for the 2018 congressional elections.
 League of Women Voters v.
 Commonwealth of Pennsylvania, 178 A.3d 737 (Pa.
 2018); Corman v.
-Torres, __ F. Supp.
-3d __, 2018 WL 1374028 (M.D.
+Torres, 287 F. Supp.
+3d 558 (M.D.
 Pa.
-March 19, 2018).
+2018).

 - Represented a national cable and entertainment company in patent litigation involving claimed damages in the hundreds of millions of dollars.